Dr Mark Gillett, Consultant in Sports and Exercise Medicine

 Alexandra’s varied career experience has led her to having a wide range of specific interests and clinical skill in musculoskeletal physiotherapy.
 These include foot and ankle injuries, paediatric orthopaedics, dance medicine and spinal pain.
 In addition to this, she has a high level of skill and knowledge in gerontological and neurological rehabilitation, in particular post-stroke, Parkinson Disease and Falls Prevention.

-Ruth Harrison, Specialist Physiotherapist
+Ruth Elvis, Specialist Physiotherapist

 BSc (Hons) Physiotherapy 2003